-- A. Reviewing the City’s Emergency Operations Plan and recommending changes to the Council and City Manager, including changes to improve processes for assisting special populations during an emergency.
+- Reviewing the City’s Emergency Operations Plan and other supporting emergency documents and recommending changes to the Council and City Manager.

-- B. Exploring the formation of volunteer neighborhood emergency teams that would assist City Departments in carrying out emergency activities when called upon.
+- Exploring the formation of volunteer neighborhood emergency teams that can assist City Departments in carrying out emergency activities when called upon.

-- C. Assisting the City in coordinating with Montgomery County and other agencies to educate residents on their individual responsibilities for preparing their households for emergencies and providing information on what residents can expect from the City and County during an emergency.
+- Coordinating with the City, Montgomery County, and other agencies to educate residents on their individual responsibilities for preparing their households for emergencies and providing information on what residents can expect from the City and County during an emergency.

-- E. Reporting to the Council on the Committee’s progress six months after the Committee starts operating and every six months thereafter.
-Each report should provide appropriate recommendations for improving the City’s emergency preparedness along with budgetary implications that should be considered during the preparation of the annual budget.
+- Reporting to the Council on the Committee’s progress six months after the Committee starts operating and every six months thereafter.
+Each report will provide information on upcoming plans for the Committee along with recommendations for improving the City's preparedness, if appropriate.

-- F. Coordinating with Montgomery County to offer and promote Community Emergency Response Training (CERT) or other citizen training programs for resident volunteers and committee members.
+- Coordinating with Montgomery County to offer and promote citizen training programs for residents.

-- H. Advising the City on strategies to improve the effectiveness and efficiency of the City preparedness activities and its relationship with relevant County, State and Federal Volunteer Agencies, and the American Red Cross, as well as the emergency preparedness organizations of neighboring jurisdictions.
+- Advising the City on strategies to improve the effectiveness and efficiency of the City preparedness activities and its relationship with relevant agencies, organizations, and community groups.

 - Thomas Horne, Takoma Park Volunteer Fire Department